ChristopherPhillips9/aGameofBridge/README.md

 <li>simulationOutput()</li>

 programLoop() prints the menu options and waits for an input.
 If the input is "1" or "2", it will allow the user to enter in game or simulation parameters.
-If the user enters "5" to "8" it will run the game or simulation with those given parameters.
+If the user enters "5" to "8" it will run the game or simulation with parameters from the final project.
 If a player enters a 9 the program will exit with code 0.
 This loop will not exit until option 9 is selected.

 menuSelectionChecker() is used to determine that the input from the user is valid and wont cause any issues.
 It is not a complete foolproof system, but ensures some quality of life for using the program.